-The following is an example of an animated slideshow on one of our client websites.
+The following is an example of an animated slideshow on one of our client's website - P1 Service.

 After you have successfully captured the visitor's attention, the home page should inform in a quick and concise manner what your company offers.
-This should typically be done in 2-3 short paragraphs.
-In some cases, the visual attention element can begin this process by briefly introducing keywords describing your product or service offering.
+This should typically be done in 2-3 paragraphs.
+In some cases, the visual attention element can begin this process by briefly introducing key phrases describing your product or service offering.

 Note that we are not prescribing that your home page only have 2-3 paragraphs of text total.
 On the contrary, search engines typically require far more text content to understand what your company offers and who your target market is.
 That said, it’s critical to make your website’s content easy to skim and the content near the top of the page should concisely educate the customer on your offerings.

-For a few examples of effective home pages, check out the following:
+For a few examples of effective home pages and ideas of what to put on your website's homepage, check out the following:

 Since most companies give their home page the most attention as it relates to design and functionality, it is very easy for the home page to load slower than interior pages.
 For example, beautiful eye-catching slideshows tend to load more resources due to large image file sizes.
 However, research studies conducted by Google show that the speed of your website has a direct impact on purchases and revenue.
 As a result, it is critically important that your home page is optimized for speed!
 You can consider addressing the speed of your website in the following three ways:

 - Select a high-quality and fast website hosting provider.
 Two of our favorite web hosts for performance and reliability are KnownHost and LiquidWeb.
 Their web hosting performance is top-notch, and their support teams are the most responsive in the industry.